• Skip to main content

 Shop

 Okay, you caught me.
 There’s nothing super special about this option.
 But who doesn’t like an excuse to buy new things?
 It doesn’t get better than guilt-free shopping.
-You can get yourself a new fitted tee, your kids matching outfits, or fill up everyone’s stocking with autism awareness key chains and jewelry this Christmas (shop now, relax later).
-This link to Autism Society will get you started or just search “shop to support autism”.
+You can get yourself a new fitted tee, your kids matching outfits, or fill up everyone’s stocking with autism awareness key chains and jewelry this Christmas.
+Shop now, relax later.
+Just use a search engine with the term “shop to support autism”.

 If you are a parent of a child with special needs, you might find these resources helpful: